-- Get a friend or a writing partner to set you a project, or do the same project separately alongside you.
-You can compare results at the end.
+- Get a friend or a writing partner to set you a project, or the two of you could tackle a project separately to see what each of you comes up with.
 Sometimes, the discipline of having a set of criteria to meet and a deadline can force the mind to focus and produce results, and of course there is that element of competition which can be a motivational factor.

-- Scan through a newspaper, or through some of the many newspaper websites.
-Identify a news item and develop a story around it.
+- Scan through a newspaper, or through some of the many newspaper websites to identify a news item and develop a story around it.